Oxycodone, found in OxyContin and Percocet, is a powerful Painkiller and one of the most commonly abused prescription drugs in the country.

 - OR -

-Oxycodone Effects and Abuse
+Oxycodone Addiction: Effects And Abuse

-The effects of oxycodone use include:
+The effects of Oxycodone use include:

 - Reduced anxiety

-With approximately 32 million prescriptions written in 2011 for Percocet alone, the wide use and acceptance of oxycodone in the medical community to treat patients with moderate to severe pain is clear.
+With approximately 32 million prescriptions written in 2011 for Percocet alone, the wide use and acceptance of Oxycodone in the medical community to treat patients with moderate to severe pain is clear.

 Common Drug Combinations